-When it comes to old bank accounts and investment accounts, fewer is better in most cases.
+When it comes to old bank accounts and investment accounts, fewer is usually better.
 But credit cards are the opposite.

-Your credit report is made up of five main inputs, and a well-managed credit card can help you with more than one.
-Here’s a quick breakdown of where credit cards can help with your credit score and credit report.
+Your credit report is made up of five categories.
+And a well-managed credit card can help you with more than one.
+Here’s a quick breakdown:

 - Credit utilization: The place you can see the most direct benefit of keeping an old credit card open is your credit utilization ratio.
-Most experts say you should use less than 30% of your available credit across all accounts.
+You should use less than 30% of your available credit across all accounts.
 More open credit means it’s easier to stay below that 30% threshold.
-In reality, the best balance for your credit score and your overall finances is $0!

-- Account mix: As long as you always pay on time and in full, more accounts is better.
-While you shouldn’t go out and open up a new credit card or another loan just to increase your credit score in most cases, keeping one you already have is a good way to maintain a diverse set of accounts that demonstrate to credit card companies that you’re responsible.
+- Account mix: As long as you always pay on time and in full, more accounts are better.
+Keeping one you already have (even if you don’t use it much) is a good way to maintain a diverse set of accounts that demonstrates to credit card companies that you’re responsible.

 If you have an old card, don’t put it at the back of the drawer and forget about it.
 Instead, you’ll need a plan to keep the account active.
 If you never use a card, the issuer may close it due to being inactive.

 One option is to simply use the card every once in a while to keep it active.
 Most banks won’t purge accounts that have had activity in the last year, but it is best to use a card at least every six months to be safe.
-I sometimes use an old card for lunch or another fairly small purchase, pay it off as soon as it shows up on the account online, and set a calendar reminder to do it again in another six months.
+I sometimes use an old card for lunch or another small purchase, pay it off as soon as the charge shows up on the account online and set a calendar reminder to do the same thing in another six months.

 The second option is to put a small recurring purchase on the card.
-I have a few subscriptions that cost less than $15 per month, and I put one each on different cards I don’t use for anything else just to keep them active.
-I turned on automatic payments for those accounts so I never have to worry about paying.
-Just keep an eye on them using an app like Mint or check-in online periodically to make sure no unauthorized charges show up on the account.
+I have a few subscriptions that cost less than $15 per month, and I charge these to the cards I don’t use for anything else just to keep those cards active.
+I also turned on automatic payments for those accounts so I never have to worry about paying.
+Just keep an eye on them using a budgeting app such as Mint or check online periodically to make sure no unauthorized charges show up on the account.

-While it is good for your credit to keep an account open, you shouldn’t do it in every case.
+While it’s good for your credit to keep an account open, you shouldn’t do it in every case.
 There are some situations where you are better off closing the account than keeping it open.

 First, if you have a spending problem that is exacerbated with credit cards, don’t keep a bunch of credit cards around.

-Clark is a big fan of credit cards, but only when you pay them off in full each month by the due date.
-If they will lead you to spend more overall or lead to paying credit card interest, you should avoid credit cards.
+Clark Howard is a big fan of credit cards but only when you pay them off in full each month by the due date.
+If the cards lead you to spend more overall, you should avoid them.

-You should also consider closing accounts with an annual fee if you don’t take advantage of the benefits.
+You should also consider closing accounts that carry annual fees if you don’t take advantage of the benefits the cards offer.

 But if you stop using the card and don’t get any benefits, you may be better off closing the account.

-Try to get a retention offer or downgrade before closing the account.
-I recently called to close a credit card with an annual fee I no longer considered worthwhile for my needs.
-When I called, they transferred me to a retention department that gave me an offer for a new card bonus with a certain spend requirement.
+Try to get a retention offer or downgrade before closing a credit card account.
+I recently called to close a card with an annual fee that was no longer worthwhile for my needs.
+When I called, the operator transferred me to a retention department, and that’s where I got an offer for a new card bonus with a certain spend requirement.
 It was a good offer, so I kept the card and earned the bonus.